je5442804/NtCreateUserProcess-Post/README.md

 This project could be useless, however it's also useful to learn!

 I'll try to fix some known bugs, Any questions,suggestions and pulls are welcomed :).
 Maybe I will try to support all Windows x64 verison from win 7 to win 11.
+AppX isn't supported yet.

 ## Reverse Engineering
 After the release of https://github.com/D0pam1ne705/Direct-NtCreateUserProcess and article by D0pam1ne705,